Jisheng-Liang/Transformers-RNP/README.md

 ## Dataset
 * The use of ProNAB Dataset has been approved by the author.
 ProNAB Dataset will not be disclosed in this repository.
 You may try your own dataset on training and testing.
 * HHblits files should be placed in `hhblits` folder, including both the original and mutant Protein HHblits matrices.
-* Split the dataset into three files - 'train.csv', 'val.csv', and 'test.csv'.
+* Split the dataset into three files - `train.csv`, `val.csv`, and `test.csv`.
 Each file contatins the original sequence, the mutant sequence, and the RNA sequence.
-A sample file has been provided as 'sample.csv'.
+A sample file has been provided as `sample.csv`.
 ## Training
 ```
 python main.py